2017 1

 Moulis

-Maucaillou and Poujeaux - always fine value for money, fruity, concentrated on the palate, nicely structured and with a fruity finish.
+Maucaillou and Poujeaux - always fine value for money, fruity, concentrated on the palate, nicely structured, and fruity finish.
 91p.
-Chasse-Spleen - elegant, nice acidity, generous, very good balance.
+Chasse-Spleen - elegant, nice acidity, generous, good balance.
 90p.

 Haut Medoc